IBM/pymm/benchmarks/python/README.md

 ### 7 Sorting [Basic Algorithm]
 This benchmark sorts two ndarrays, one integer ndarray and one random ndarray.
 It uses two algorithms, quicksort and mergesort, to sort each ndarray.
-In the preparation phase it is random the two ndarray and in the do_work it sort each ndarray two times (quicksort and mergesort).
+In the preparation phase its random the two ndarray and in the do_work it sort each ndarray two times (quicksort and mergesort).

 To change the running time:
 - You can change the size of the ndarray.
 The default size is 1GB